 If you’re ready to get started and interested in learning more about the Azure Migrate services to migrate Azure, A Cloud Guru’s Migrating Servers to Azure course is a solid place to start.

-Looking for a more foundational overview of Azure or a dive into the design principals that form the basis of Solution Architecture?
-Check out two of our currently free (and always awesome) Azure courses: Azure Concepts and Azure Architecture Design Concepts.
+Looking for a more foundational overview of Azure, check out out Azure Fundamentals AZ-900 learning path.
+You can also dive into the design principals that form the basis of Solution Architecture by checking out two of our currently free (and always awesome) Azure courses: Azure Concepts and Azure Architecture Design Concepts.